slytomcat/http-mock/README.md

 The `http-mock` in proxy mode automatically makes correct format for such files as well as correct config record for the making the response.

 ## important
 It is not necessary to restart `http-mock` if You changed the file with response, but if You changed the configuration then the restart is required.

-[delow]: #chunked-response-file-format